Section 1: Administrative Rules

 6.6 County/Township Assessor’s or their designee shall provide appellant’s, Board of Review and Intervenor (where applicable) at least 5 business prior to the hearing date.

 7.1 The board does not follow formal rules of pleading, practice, and evidence, and will not hear formal testimony as such.
 The current assessed value as certified by the Chief County Assessment Official shall be assumed to be correct and the burden of proof of going forward shall be on the appellant/complainant.
 Taxpayers and/or Intervenor shall present substantive evidence in support of or in opposition to a change in assessment, with appellant going first.
 The board may then question the assessor, Chief County Assessment Official, or their designee as to their valuation methodology.
-Without just the Board of Review are de novo, there is no need to “make a record” before the board.
+Without just cause, no additional evidence will be accepted at the hearing.
+Since appeals from the Board of Review are de novo, there is no need to “make a record” before the board.